Combinativ/fullstack-Django-React-Redux/README.md

 # Fullstack Django React Redux

-A full stack application framework built with Django as backend and React as a frontend(django app) with REST api callbacks that are managed with Redux.
+A fullstack application framework built with Django as backend and React as a frontend(django app) with REST api callbacks that are managed with Redux.

 ---